Get the Best Critical Illness Insurance in Canada for 2023

 Pros and cons of critical illness insurance?

 Insurance plans are there for protection when the unexpected happens.
 When it comes to critical illness insurance, the pros outweigh the cons.
 Gain peace of mind and financial flexibility is the worst happens.

 - Peace of mind.
 If you don’t have substantial savings, critical illness coverage is reassuring.
 The payout can be a source of income for you and your family.

 - Spend the payout however you like.
 You will get a lump sum payout.

 - Care for dependants: Critical illness coverage can help you continue supporting children or other family members that rely on you financially.

 - Not all illnesses are covered.
 Make sure you check exactly what illnesses are covered by your insurance provider.
 Even if your illness is listed, whether it is covered will depend on its severity.

 - Coverage and prices vary.
 Besides differences from provider to provider, your health, age, smoking status and lifestyle can significantly impact the affordability of critical illness insurance.

-- Coverage may after the policyholder reaches a certain age
+- Coverage may end after the policyholder reaches a specific age.

 How much is critical illness insurance?